ava-labs/avalanche-docs/docs/tooling/cli-guides/setup-a-devnet.md

 This page demonstrates how to setup a devnet of cloud-based validators using Avalanche-CLI, and deploy a VM into it.

+Devnets (Developer Networks) are isolated avalanche networks deployed on the cloud.
+Similar to local networks in terms of configuration and usage but installed on remote nodes.

+Think of DevNets as being an intermediate step in the developer testing process after local network and before Fuji network.

 :::warning

 ALPHA WARNING: This command is currently in experimental mode.
 Proceed at your own risk.